Electric

 It’s possible to charge your new EV with a standard three-pin plug, but it’s a long process.
 Wall-mounted charge boxes offer a much greater degree of usability and efficiency to drivers with off-road parking at home.

 Wall boxes come in a range of capacities and incentives for the user.
-From a simple 3.6kW charger to more powerful devices that can use solar energy, there’s a lot of choice.
+From a simple 3.6kW charger to more powerful devices that can use solar energy, you’re sure to find the right one to fit your requirements.

 Before you begin the process of installing your wall box charger, you’ll need to conduct a site survey to make sure your choice of charger is compatible with your house.
 Many wall box installers can offer this service as part of a package.